-Beginning Fall 2014, new students who have completed college orientation, assessment and developed education plans as well as continuing students in good academic standing will now have priority over students who do not meet these criteria.
+Beginning Fall 2014, new students who have completed college orientation, assessment, and developed education plans, as well as continuing students in good academic standing, will now have priority over students who do not meet these criteria.
 To be in good academic standing, a student cannot be on Academic Probation or Progress Probation for two consecutive terms.
-In addition, students who have accumulated 100 or more units – excluding most basic skills English and math and English as a Second Language classes - by fall 2014 will lose priority enrollment.
+In addition, students who have accumulated 100 or more units – excluding most basic skills English and math and English as Second Language classes - by fall 2014 will lose priority enrollment.
 Students who feel they may be at risk of losing priority status are strongly encouraged to see a counselor to discuss their educational plans.
 College of Marin’s revised enrollment priorities can be found in Administrative Procedure 5055.

 Policies on Conduct, Grievances, Harassment, and Smoking